-The Company maintains a system of internal controls designed to provide a high degree of assurance regarding the effectiveness and efficiency of operations, the adequacy of safeguards for assets, the reliability of financial controls and compliance with applicable laws and regulations.
+The organization maintains a system of internal controls designed to provide a high degree of assurance regarding the effectiveness and efficiency of operations, the adequacy of safeguards for assets, the reliability of financial controls and compliance with applicable laws and regulations.
 The company is well structured and the policy guidelines are well documented with pre-defined authority.
 The Company has also implemented suitable controls to ensure that all resources are utilized optimally, financial transactions are reported with accuracy and there is strict adherence to applicable laws and regulations.
 In addition, the board of directors and the Audit Committee periodically review the findings and ensure corrective measures are taken.

 This report contains forward-looking statements based on certain assumptions and expectations of future events.
 Actual performance, results or achievements may differ from those expressed or implied in any such forward looking statements.
 The company undertakes no obligations to publicly revise any forward looking statement to reflect future/likely events or circumstances.

-|Place: Mumbai||By order of the Board of Directors|
+|For and on behalf of the Board of Directors|